Holocephali: Bear Gulch Limestone

 The Bear Gulch Limestone, a unit of the Heath Formation located in the state of Montana, has been recognized for preserving complete body fossils of fishes dating to the Mississippian subperiod.
 The majority of fish species known from the site are chondrichthyans, of which more than 40 are early holocephalans.
 Many of the holocephalans known from Bear Gulch belong to lineages that are otherwise known only from teeth or are entirely unrecognized.
 These fossils also preserve gut contents, color patterns, complete life histories, and internal organs, allowing for a detailed understanding of the animal's ecology and behavior.
-The site preserves an exceptional diversity of species, and is considered the best studied and most completely preserved Paleozoic fish fauna known.
+The site preserves an exceptional diversity of species, and is considered the most completely preserved Paleozoic cartilaginous fish fauna known.
 The environmental conditions and faunal composition of Bear Gulch are believed to be representative of other, less well-known Mississippian marine fossil formations elsewhere in the world.
 The Bear Gulch limestone is designated as a Konservat-Lagerstätte by paleontologists, and forms much of the basis for our modern understanding of early holocephalan evolution and ecology.
 Additional sites, such as the Glencartholm and Manse Burn shales of Scotland have also yielded detailed holocephalan fossils from the early Carbonifeorus.